 Join an experienced field trip leader for a birding experience you’ll never forget.
-Explore the prairies, foothills, and higher elevations for a variety of birds, each species adapted to its special habitat.
+Explore the prairies, riparian woodlands, foothills, and higher elevations for a variety of birds, each species adapted to its special habitat.

-Field trips are only open to individuals registered for the festival.
+Field trips are only open to individuals registered for the festival, unless otherwise indicated.
 Sign-up will be first come, first selected for all field trips.
 Driving distances and approximate routes are on our website.
 Trip destinations and/or leaders may be changed without notice.

 Roads can be slick or muddy during wet weather, so use caution if we encounter snow or rain.